simbricks/sigcomm22-artifact/deterministic/README.md

 $ make
 ```

-Now you are ready to run the experiment (replace 5 with 2 to only run two
+Now you are ready to run the experiment (replace 5 with 2 to run fewer
 repetitions):

 ```bash